patrickkon/odoo_optional_disable_auto_followers/README.md

 ## For allowing manual follower functionality:

 Simply pass a context key to the only 2 locations where a user can manually add followers: “Follow” and “Add Others” buttons.

-## Suggested path(s) to test:

-1. Toggle “Disable Followers Functionality” in General Settings.

-2. Play with modules like sale.order that originally have followers functionality.